mdibl/package_downloads/jenkins/readme.md

 Runs: On demand

 ## How to upgrade Jenkins
-  * Log on to Jenkins server : http://jenkins.mdibl.org
+  * Log on to Jenkins web server : http://jenkins.mdibl.org
   * Click on "Manage Jenkins"
   * if there is a new release suggestion then
     * ssh to jenkins server to user "bioadmin" home directory